This is part of my Deep Dive series into religious hot topics. For more deep dives, check out my resources page.

 This is why creating the distinction between Christian nationalism and Christian nationalists is so important.
 In order to be different from Christian nationalism, I think it’s important we find creative ways to be merciful and caring toward Christian nationalists.

 We can start by talking with Christian nationalists about their goals and their fears with as much of a non-judgmental presence as we can offer.
-Ask them questions, not in a “gotchya” kind of way to shame them, but in a curiosity kind of way.
+Ask them questions, not in a “gotcha” kind of way to shame them, but in a curiosity kind of way.
 Try to find areas of agreement with their goals and fears.

 Many Christian nationalists sense they are losing their identity – their sense of self.
 That can be really hard for all of us.
 If you can acknowledge that fear and identify with it, that will go a long way to building trust.
 Over time, you might be able to acknowledge the fear and at the same time invite them to see that Christian nationalism actually hurts everyone, including the white Christian nationalist.